 - Schedule V drugs (such as low doses of codeine).

-If you’ve been arrested for possession for personal use of CDS, you’ll need to consult the California Code that list precisely which drugs, and in what amounts, fit into each group.
+If you’ve been arrested for possession for personal use of CDS, consult the statute specifying your offense, then look at the California Code that list precisely which drugs, and in what amounts, fit into each group.
 Those statutes are California Health and Safety Code Sections 11053 through 11057.

 Possession of Schedule I, II, III, IV CDS

-Possession of any amount of the following CDS is punishable by 16 months, two, or three years of incarceration in the county jail:
+Possession of any amount of the following CDS is punishable by up to one year of incarceration in the county jail:

 - Schedule I opiates, opium derivatives, cocaine base, mescaline, peyote, or synthetic cannabis (including their isomers, esters, ethers, salts, and salts of isomers, esters, and ethers)